 The Department of Africana Studies at the University of Arizona prepares future leaders of a global and diverse economy as far reaching as the Caribbean, North and Latin America, Africa, and Europe.

 The program equips future leaders with critical thinking and communication skills that are in high demand in any profession.
-A groundbreaker in the digital humanities, the Africana Studies Program embraces new technologies and boasts a multitude of face-to-face and online offerings.
+A groundbreaker in the digital humanities, the Department of Africana Studies embraces new technologies and boasts a multitude of face-to-face and online offerings.
 Choose an interdisciplinary major/minor or a minor focusing on Hip-Hop Cultures.
 Our program features a variety of internships and study abroad opportunities that are open to our students.

 - African, African-American, and Afro-Caribbean cultures, traditions, and values are crucial in understanding world economies, global relations, and international development.

 - Graduates possess in-demand skills for the 21st Century: the ability to adapt and function in unfamiliar environments, communication across cultures and languages, critical thinking and problem solving.

 Majors in Africana Studies are marketable for many different careers.
 These industries like the very important and marketable skills that our majors master: ability to understand people from any background, great writing and analytical skills, higher than average memorization skills, capacity to speak in public anywhere, capacity to handle abstract tasks, creativity, and initiative.
 Graduates enter the global workforce with the ability to adapt and function well in unfamiliar environments and new situations.

 Our Africana Studies majors have gone on to exciting careers around the world in a wide variety of industries:

 - Medicine & Health